lomodoc/homepage/content/docs/Installation/lomorage-client/installation-andriod.md

 Currently you can install the app on **Android** phone, the minimal version is **7.1**.

-## Latest Update：2021-08-07
+## Latest Update：2021-08-24

-- Fix can not create log issue on android 11
+- fix loading original picture issue on android11
-- Fix directory filter duplicate issue.

 **Click below icon to go to Goole Play Store to download.**